Types of degree

 - Elective modules – a free choice of modules that count towards the overall credit requirement but not the number of subject-related credits.

-Whether you have non-traditional qualifications, want to change your subjects, have had a break from education and wish to return or want a change of career – the foundation years at Keele provide an opportunity for those with diverse backgrounds to access an honours degree.
+Whether you have non-traditional qualifications, want to change your subjects, have had a break from education and wish to return or want a change of career – a foundation year at Keele provides an opportunity for those with diverse backgrounds to access an honours degree.